Skip to main content.

 • Light and Video Workshop

-• "Unveiling the Vortex," a new work by director Amy Trompetter of Redwing Blackbird Theater in Rosendale NY.
+• "Unveiling the Vortex," a new work by director Amy Trompetter of Redwing Blackbird Theater in Rosendale, NY

 Kingston Academy Green